syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 ### Customizing the tooltip background

-The tooltip fill and stroke color can be customized using the `Style` property.
-To define a `Style` for tooltip, specify the style of `TargetType` as `Path`.
+The tooltip's fill and stroke color can be customized using the `Style` property.
+To define a `Style` for tooltip, specify the style of `TargetType` as `Path.`

 The following code example explains applying the style for tooltip.